SDG9: Industry, Innovation and Infrastructure

 Industry Engagement

 The University’s recently opened Innovation Centre is our key hub for supporting businesses locally, with office space, business support and events held there for a variety of different industry sectors.
 This, along with our new Development Hub, will act as the hub for our new incubator that is opening in 2021, which will support private and social business start-ups to scale and secure investment.
 Indeed, the University has invested in a number of different businesses and funds, including Goodwill Solutions CIC, Big Issue Invest’s Corporate Social Venture Fund, and Impact Ventures UK’s Social Impact Fund.
 The University’s Key Sector Knowledge Transfer Manager Charlotte Patrick who liaises with local business for the University, and leads our UKRI funded Knowledge Transfer Partnership work.
 Our Inspire2enterprise CIC brand, established in 2012, continues to support social enterprises across the UK through business support, advice, mentoring and signposting to trusted, specialist advice including financial and legal support, with over 2,500 business supported nationally to date.
 We also support local businesses and graduate-led start-ups through our Changemaker certificate programme.
 Our work outlined above, alongside our role in the Oxford-Cambridge Arc, demonstrate the importance we placed on supporting industry at all levels through our financial and knowledge resources.
-For more information, see our Support for Business page.
+For more information, see our Business page.

 Research & Development